Program Rules & Regulations

 Attendance and Participation

 Participants are expected to attend the academic course(s) for which they are enrolled, scheduled mandatory workshops, as well as social and recreational activities of their choosing.
 Participants are expected to be punctual and to participate in a respectful manner.
-If for any reason the participant is unable to attend or arrive on time to a course, workshop or activity, the participant must contact a staff member (in most cases, their assigned Community Manager).
+If for any reason the participant is unable to attend or arrive on time to a course, workshop or activity, the participant must contact a staff member (in most cases, their assigned Residential Assistant).
 Recurring tardiness or absenteeism will lead to notification of the parent/guardian and may lead to dismissal from the Program.

 Supervision